xSami2/stackOverFlowUsers-Frontend/README.md

 __4__ - After the backend is running, start the frontend application.

+# Test Cases

+- __Test Case 1: Fetch SOF Users__

+>Expected Result: The application displays a list of users with fields: name, userId, reputation, lastAccessDate.

+- __Test Case 2: Export Users Users in Normal Order__

+>Expected Result: The file is created and contains the user data in the normal order.

+- __Test Case 3: Export Users In Ascending Order__

+>Expected Result: The File is exported and displayed in ascending order by userId.

+- __Test Case 4: Export Users In Descending Order__

+>Expected Result:  The File is exported and displayed in descending order by userId.

+- __Test Case 5: Bookmark a User__

+>Expected Result: The user is added to the bookmark list.

+- __Test Case 7: Unbookmark a User__

+>Expected Result: The user is removed from the bookmark list.

+- __Test Case 8: Export Bookmarked Users__

+>Expected Result: The file is created and contains the bookmarked users.

+- __Test Case 9: Fetch Bookmarked Users__

+>Expected Result: Only bookmarked users are displayed.
+- __Test Case 10: View User Details__
+>Expected Result: The detailed information of the selected user is displayed, same as the __.sofusers file__ .

 # Note

 the __.sofusers__ file will be Saved in the Backend Application in resource folder